Book of Leviticus: Summary

 Chapter 16 concerns the Day of Atonement (though that phrase appears first in 23:27).
 This is the only day on which the High Priest is to enter the holiest part of the sanctuary, the holy of holies.
 He is to sacrifice a bull for the sins of the priests, and a goat for the sins of the laypeople.
 The priest is to send a second goat into the desert to "Azazel", bearing the sins of the whole people.
-Azazel may be a wilderness-demon, but its identity is mysterious.
+Azazel's identity is unknown, with some Christian tradition linking him to a fallen angel, older English Bible translations like the King James Version translating it as "a scapegoat".

 Chapters 17–26 are the Holiness code.
-It begins with a prohibition on all slaughter of animals outside the Temple, even for food, and then prohibits a long list of sexual contacts and also child sacrifice.
+It begins with a prohibition on all unauthorized ritual slaughter of animals, and then prohibits a long list of sexual contacts and also child sacrifice.
 The "holiness" injunctions which give the code its name begin with the next section: there are penalties for the worship of Molech, consulting mediums and wizards, cursing one's parents and engaging in unlawful sex.
 Priests receive instruction on mourning rituals and acceptable bodily defects.
 The punishment for blasphemy is death, and there is the setting of rules for eating sacrifices; there is an explanation of the calendar, and there are rules for sabbatical and Jubilee years; there are rules for oil lamps and bread in the sanctuary; and there are rules for slavery.
 The code ends by telling the Israelites they must choose between the law and prosperity on the one hand, or, on the other, horrible punishments, the worst of which will be expulsion from the land.